Our trustees

 Key Responsibilities: Overall responsibility for the governance, organisation and financial strength of the Trust.

-Christianne has broad experience across a range of disciplines acquired in both public and private sector organisations.
-After spending several years working in training and organisational development, strategy and policy, and management research, she re-trained as a psychologist and also completed an MSc in Environmental Sustainability and Green Technology.
-She is currently undertaking a full-time PhD in Environmental Psychology at the Centre for Climate Change and Social Transformations at Cardiff University where she is researching pro-environmental behaviours.
-In 2017, she became a Board member of the UK River Restoration Centre, taking over as Chair in 2019.
-She has a longstanding enthusiasm for the environment and a deep appreciation of the positive effects that spending time in nature can have on people’s mental health and wellbeing.
+Christianne has experience across a range of disciplines and has been employed in both public and private sector organisations.
+After spending several years working in organisational development, strategic planning, policy formulation and leadership and management research, she re-trained as a psychologist and also completed an MSc in Environmental Sustainability.
+She subsequently spent five years at the Centre for Climate Change and Social Transformations at Cardiff University researching environmental behaviour change.
+Since 2017, she has been a non-executive director of the UK River Restoration Centre and was Chair of the Board from 2019 to 2024.
+With a lifelong passion for the environment and a deep appreciation of the positive effect that spending time in nature can have on people’s wellbeing, she is delighted to have been afforded the opportunity to use her interdisciplinary perspective, leadership skills and governance experience to help the Trust achieve its aims.

 R. J. Gillmor - Honorary Secretary